UK National Emergency: CHILDREN AT RISK

 We know beyond a shadow of doubt, that trauma results in a child exhibiting behavioural problems and yet, many parents are being forced to submit their toddlers to such trauma from ages under 2, as more and more mothers are compelled to find work outside the home.
 Babies of just six months old are regularly left with nursery staff so Mum can earn a minimum wage.

-It does not take an 'expert' to understand how deeply traumatic it is for very young children to spend long periods away from a parent and it often takes months for a child to 'settle-in' at a nursery.
+It does not take an 'expert' to understand how deeply traumatic it is for very young children to spend long periods away from a parent, it usually takes months for a child to 'settle-in' at a nursery.
 Babies especially, are known to suffer emotionally when they are removed from Mum for prolonged periods, there is a physical and emotional bond between mother and baby that goes far beyond the bonds of all other human relationships.
 Mother and baby bonding is THE fundamental building block of emotional, life.

-Motherhood is itself, a job of service to every nation and it's incredible really, how little social appreciation and financial reward women are prepared to tolerate for such an immensely risky, difficult, emotionally draining, and labourious task.
+Motherhood is itself, a job of service to every nation and it's incredible how little social appreciation and financial reward women are prepared to tolerate for such an immensely risky, difficult, emotionally draining, and labourious task.

 The idea that 'maternity-leave' from work is a 'benefit', is ludicrous when we examine the cold hard facts of life in an economic system whereby, every child born will invariably be earning profits for both state and corporations: Mothers, as 'child-manufacturer', are expected to not only gestate and birth the workforce, they are expected to work while doing it in order to pay to raise a child so s/he may enter into adulthood with the capacity to earn hundreds of thousands if not millions in profits to whoever, but she receives nothing, not even 5 years paid maternity (from first week of pregnancy) & child-raising leave?

 When we fully appreciate a child's needs, the first 4-5 years with Mum especially, are crucial and since father's (due to inherent educational & social failings), are currently, generally unreliable and/or problematic, any ethical society, will endeavour to provide full financial stability of a standard, tax-free maternity-wage to Mothers during those formative years - any added children birthed in that period could be included with extra years added until later children reached age 5.
 This income would provide independence to help mothers more promptly flee from abusive relationships that are known to negatively impact child development.
-Fathers too, should be entitled to at least 1-year child-leave; 6 months prior to and 6 months after the birth, with fathers given full maternity in the event mother is too debilitated or else, is deceased.
+Fathers too, should be entitled to at least 1-year child-leave; 6 months prior to and 6 months after the birth, with fathers given full maternity in the event mother returns to work, is too debilitated or else, deceased.

 Such ideas are dismissed on grounds that more women would be staying home to have more babies, except this is simply not based on a fair assessment of reality; most women, after 5-7 years raising one or two children, welcome the opportunity to return into work, and, maternity leave would permit women to engage in a course of higher education via Open University, or develop other skills, assist the local community etc. Lengthy maternity-leave would not mean children no longer require nurseries or child-carers because it is essential that young children of age 3+, spend at least 2-4 hours away from Mum a couple of days each week, to socialise with other adults and children.